rtoal/ple/docs/reinforcement/swift.md

 1. What does it mean that the `??` operator is short-circuit?

 1. Are `if-let`, `while-let`, or `guard-else` constructs required to access an element of an optional array?
-If not, how do we do this?
+If not, what is a more concise way to access the element?

 1. Are `if-let`, `while-let`, or `guard-else` constructs required to access a property of an optional struct/class instance?
-If not, how do we do this?
+If not, what is a more concise way to access the property?

+1. The `guard-else` handles scope weirdly compared to `if-let` and `while-let`.
+What is this odd scope rule, and why is it odd?

-1. If a function is defined to return a `String?`, can we simply use the statement `return "Hello"` or will this be a compile time error or a run time error?
+1. If a function is defined to return a `String?`, can we simply place the statement `return "Hello"` in the body, or will this be a compile time error, or perhaps a run time error?

 1. Distinguish cases in which optionals should be used instead of throwing.

 1. What is the difference between the operator `+` and the operator `&+`?

+1. There is actually a shorter way to write the expression `reduce(0, {$0+$1})`.
+What is it?

 1. In Swift, the operator `+` both concatenates string and adds numbers.
 This is known to lead to huge headaches and funny surprises in JavaScript, and yet, it is not really a big deal in Swift.
 Why not?

-1. Oh no Swift does not have an exponentation operator.
+1. Swift does not have an exponentation operator.
 Could you, in principle, define `**` yourself?

 1. True or false?
 Swift’s standard library has over 100 structs/classes/enums.